IISAS/DDNS-probe/README.md

 Dynamic DNS server in advance, and the corresponding secret for the hostname must be provided via command-line option together with the hostname

-If the Dynamic DNS is working, the probe will give one of the following messages and finish with exit code 0 (OK):
+If the Dynamic DNS service is working, the probe will give one of the following messages and finish with exit code 0 (OK):

-- OK - IP address not changed (in the case, previous  IP address is the same as updated)
+- OK - IP address not changed (in the case previous  IP address is the same as updated)

 - OK - IP address successfully updated